 The court ordered that her arrears would be adjusted according to her income changes over the years, but that she would receive no reduction in arrears for the time after she left the job at the lawyer’s office.

 For questions that only a family law lawyer can answer, contact our family law team at 519.973.1500 or contact us online.
-Howie Johnson Barristers & Solicitors has been a fixture of the family law community of Windsor and Essex County for over 25 years, and so understandably, many prospective clients come to the firm through referrals from current or past clients, and also through referrals from lawyers, accountants, medical professionals and marriage counsellors.
+Johnson Miller Family Lawyers has been a fixture of the family law community of Windsor and Essex County for over 25 years, and so understandably, many prospective clients come to the firm through referrals from current or past clients, and also through referrals from lawyers, accountants, medical professionals and marriage counsellors.